DragonSenses/Algorithms/LeetCode/70-climbing-stairs/problem.md

 - **Memoization Storage**: We use a memo array of size `n+1` to store the results of subproblems.
 This requires additional space proportional to the number of steps, `n`.
 - **Recursion Depth**: The recursion stack depth also grows up to `n` in the worst case, contributing to the space complexity.
 - **Total Space Usage**: Combining the memo array and the recursion stack, the overall space complexity is `O(n)`.

+# Dynamic Programming Approach

+This dynamic programming approach efficiently calculates the number of ways to climb stairs, utilizing both optimal time and space complexity.

+### Dynamic Programming Overview

+Dynamic programming is a method for solving problems by breaking them down into simpler subproblems and solving each subproblem only once, storing their solutions - usually in an array or hash table.
+This approach reduces the computational overhead associated with solving the same subproblems multiple times.